HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js: 🖐️ used
-  - Stateful and stateless servers
+  - Stateful and stateless servers: 🖐️ used
-  - Nonblocking I/O and slocking code
+  - Nonblocking I/O and slocking code: 🖐️ used
-  - Event loop: phases
+  - Event loop: phases: 🖐️ used
-  - Event loop: microtasks and macrotasks
+  - Event loop: microtasks and macrotasks: 🖐️ used
-  - Garbage collection
+  - Garbage collection: 🖐️ used
-  - Node.js LTS schedule
+  - Node.js LTS schedule: 🖐️ used
-  - I/O-bound, CPU-bound, memory-bound tasks
+  - I/O-bound, CPU-bound, memory-bound tasks: 🖐️ used
-  - Interactive applications (close to real-time)
+  - Interactive applications (close to real-time): 🖐️ used
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules: 🖐️ used
-  - node:module
+  - node:module: 🖐️ used
-  - Caching in CJS and ESM
+  - Caching in CJS and ESM: 🖐️ used
-  - Modules as singletons
+  - Modules as singletons: 🖐️ used
-  - Contexts and scripts node:vm
+  - Contexts and scripts node:vm: 🖐️ used
-  - Dependencies: npm, node_modules
+  - Dependencies: npm, node_modules: 🖐️ used
-  - Dependencies: package.json and package lock
+  - Dependencies: package.json and package lock: 🖐️ used
-  - Module-based permissions model
+  - Module-based permissions model: 🖐️ used
-  - Isolation with modularity
+  - Isolation with modularity: 🖐️ used
-  - Dependency injection
+  - Dependency injection: 🖐️ used
-  - DI containers
+  - DI containers: 🖐️ used
-  - Coupling and cohesion
+  - Coupling and cohesion: 🖐️ used
-  - Framework agnostic approach
+  - Framework agnostic approach: 🖐️ used
 - Environment
-  - Command line arguments
+  - Command line arguments: 🖐️ used
-  - Node.js CLI
+  - Node.js CLI: 🖐️ used
-  - Process-based permissions
+  - Process-based permissions: 🖐️ used
-  - Graceful shutdown
+  - Graceful shutdown: 🖐️ used
-  - Clustering
+  - Clustering: 🖐️ used
-  - Watch filesystem changes with --watch
+  - Watch filesystem changes with --watch: 🖐️ used
 - Internal API
-  - Streams API
+  - Streams API: 🖐️ used
-  - Web Streams API
+  - Web Streams API: 🖐️ used
-  - Crypto API
+  - Crypto API: 👂 heard
-  - Password hashing with node:crypto.scrypt
+  - Password hashing with node:crypto.scrypt:👂 heard
-  - Web Crypto API
+  - Web Crypto API: 👂 heard
-  - File system API: sync and async
+  - File system API: sync and async: 🖐️ used
-  - Copy folder recursively
+  - Copy folder recursively: 🖐️ used
-  - Worker threads
+  - Worker threads: 🖐️ used
-  - Performance hooks
+  - Performance hooks: 🖐️ used
-  - Native fetch and nodejs/undici
+  - Native fetch and nodejs/undici: 🖐️ used
-  - node:async_hooks
+  - node:async_hooks: 🖐️ used
-  - AsyncLocalStorage
+  - AsyncLocalStorage: 🖐️ used
-  - AsyncResource
+  - AsyncResource: 🖐️ used
-  - Deprecated domain API
+  - Deprecated domain API: 🖐️ used
-  - Node.js single executable
+  - Node.js single executable: 🖐️ used
-  - Stream back pressure
+  - Stream back pressure: 🖐️ used
-  - SharedArrayBuffer
+  - SharedArrayBuffer: 🖐️ used
-  - node:worker_threads
+  - node:worker_threads: 🖐️ used
-  - node:child_process
+  - node:child_process: 🖐️ used
-  - MessageChannel, MessagePort
+  - MessageChannel, MessagePort:👂 heard
-  - BroadcastChannel
+  - BroadcastChannel:👂 heard
-  - Generating crypto random UUID
+  - Generating crypto random UUID:👂 heard
-  - node:url vs new URL
+  - node:url vs new URL: 🖐️ used
-  - node:assert
+  - node:assert: 🖐️ used
-  - Internationalization
+  - Internationalization: 🖐️ used
-  - Blob, File, Buffer, node:buffer
+  - Blob, File, Buffer, node:buffer: 🖐️ used
-  - Module node:zlib
+  - Module node:zlib: 🖐️ used
 - Application structure and architecture
-  - Isolation between layer
+  - Isolation between layer: 🖐️ used
-  - Multilayer approach
+  - Multilayer approach: 🖐️ used
-  - Separation of concerns
+  - Separation of concerns: 🖐️ used
-  - Inversion of control
+  - Inversion of control: 🖐️ used
-  - Dependency injection
+  - Dependency injection: 🖐️ used
-  - GRASP
+  - GRASP: 🖐️ used
-  - SOLID
+  - SOLID: 🖐️ used
-  - GoF patterns
+  - GoF patterns: 🖐️ used
-  - Distributed systems
+  - Distributed systems: 🖐️ used
-  - Highload applications
+  - Highload applications: 🎓 known
-  - Clean architecture
+  - Clean architecture: 🖐️ used
-  - DDD
+  - DDD: 🖐️ usedn
-  - Message Queue
+  - Message Queue: 🎓 known
-  - CQS
+  - CQS: 🖐️ used
-  - CQRS
+  - CQRS: 🖐️ used
-  - Event sourcing
+  - Event sourcing: 🖐️ used
-  - Load balancing
+  - Load balancing: 🖐️ used
-  - Serverless clouds
+  - Serverless clouds: 🖐️ used
-  - FaaS clouds
+  - FaaS clouds: 🖐️ used
-  - Fat controller
+  - Fat controller: 🖐️ used
-  - GoF for Node.js
+  - GoF for Node.js: 🖐️ used
-  - Leaking abstractions
+  - Leaking abstractions: 🖐️ used
 - Network
-  - IP sticky sessions
+  - IP sticky sessions: 🖐️ used
-  - Endpoint throttling
+  - Endpoint throttling: 🖐️ used
-  - HTTP(S)
+  - HTTP(S): 🖐️ used
-  - TCP/SSL
+  - TCP/SSL: 🖐️ used
-  - UDP
+  - UDP: 🖐️ used
-  - TLS
+  - TLS: 🖐️ used
-  - Websocket
+  - Websocket: 🎓 known
-  - SSE
+  - SSE: 🎓 known
-  - HTTP/3 (QUIC)
+  - HTTP/3 (QUIC): 🖐️ used
-  - Long polling
+  - Long polling: 🖐️ used
-  - REST
+  - REST: 🖐️ used
-  - RPC
+  - RPC: 🖐️ used
-  - Routing
+  - Routing: 🖐️ used
-  - DoS
+  - DoS: 🎓 known
-  - DDoS
+  - DDoS: 🎓 known
-  - XSS
+  - XSS: 👂 heard
-  - Path traversal
+  - Path traversal: 👂 heard
-  - CSRF
+  - CSRF: 🖐️ used
-  - DNS
+  - DNS: 🖐️ used
-  - Fetch API
+  - Fetch API: 🖐️ used
-  - IncomingMessage
+  - IncomingMessage: 🎓 known
-  - SQL injection
+  - SQL injection: 🖐️ used
-  - noDelay
+  - noDelay: 🖐️ used
-  - keep-alive
+  - keep-alive: 🖐️ used
-  - ALPN
+  - ALPN: 🖐️ used
-  - SNI callback
+  - SNI callback: 🖐️ used
-  - SSL certificates
+  - SSL certificates: 🖐️ used
-  - Protocol agnostic approach
+  - Protocol agnostic approach: 🖐️ used
 - Technique and tools
-  - Native test runner
+  - Native test runner: 🖐️ used
-  - Logging
+  - Logging: 🖐️ used
-  - Application configuring
+  - Application configuring: 🖐️ used
-  - Testing
+  - Testing: 🖐️ used
-  - CI/CD
+  - CI/CD: 🖐️ used
-  - Readable
+  - Readable: 🖐️ used
-  - Writable
+  - Writable: 🖐️ used
-  - Transform
+  - Transform: 🖐️ used
-  - back pressure
+  - back pressure: 🖐️ used
-  - Buffer
+  - Buffer: 🖐️ used
-  - Console
+  - Console: 🖐️ used
-  - Inspector
+  - Inspector: 🖐️ used
-  - Reliability
+  - Reliability: 🖐️ used
-  - Quality
+  - Quality: 🖐️ used
-  - Availability
+  - Availability: 🖐️ used
-  - Flexibility
+   - Flexibility: 🖐️ used
 - Data access
-  - Data access layer
+  - Data access layer: 🖐️ used
-  - Repository
+  - Repository: 🖐️ used
-  - Active record
+  - Active record: 🖐️ used
-  - Query builder
+  - Query builder: 🖐️ used
-  - Object-Relational Mapping
+  - Object-Relational Mapping: 🖐️ used
 - Error handling and debugging
-  - Error
+  - Error: 🖐️ used
-  - error.cause
+  - error.cause: 🖐️ used
-  - error.code
+  - error.code: 🖐️ used
-  - error.message
+  - error.message: 🖐️ used
-  - error.stack
+  - error.stack: 🖐️ used
-  - How to avoid mixins
+  - How to avoid mixins: 🖐️ used
-  - Error.captureStackTrace
+  - Error.captureStackTrace: 🖐️ used
-  - Uncaught exceptions
+  - Uncaught exceptions: 🖐️ used
-  - Heap dump
+  - Heap dump: 🖐️ used
-  - Debugging tools
+  - Debugging tools: 🖐️ used
-  - Flame graph
+  - Flame graph: 🖐️ used
-  - Memory leaks
+  - Memory leaks: 👂 heard
-  - Resource leaks
+  - Resource leaks: 🖐️ used
-  - Data race
+  - Data race: 🖐️ used
 - Integrations and bindings
-  - Native addons
+  - Native addons: 👂 heard
-  - C and C++ addons
+  - C and C++ addons: 👂 heard
-  - Rust addons
+  - Rust addons: 👂 heard
-  - Zig addons
+  - Zig addons: 👂 heard
-  - NAN (Native Abstractions for Node.js)
+  - NAN (Native Abstractions for Node.js): 👂 heard
-  - Node-API (formerly N-API)
+  - Node-API (formerly N-API): 👂 heard
-  - NAPI C and C++
+  - NAPI C and C++: 👂 heard
-  - NAPI Rust
+  - NAPI Rust: 👂 heard
-  - NAPI Zig
+  - NAPI Zig: 👂 heard
-  - Webassembly WAT
+  - Webassembly WAT: 👂 heard
-  - Webassembly C and C++
+  - Webassembly C and C++: 👂 heard
-  - Webassembly Rust
+  - Webassembly Rust: 👂 heard
-  - Webassembly Zig
+  - Webassembly Zig: 👂 heard
-  - Webassembly AssemblyScript
+  - Webassembly AssemblyScript: 👂 heard
-  - Shared memory
+  - Shared memory: 👂 heard
-  - SharedArrayBuffer
+  - SharedArrayBuffer: 🖐️ used
-  - V8 binary serialization
+  - V8 binary serialization: 🖐️ used